Kile/Pylondocs/introduction.markdown

 First the basics:

-  -No code will work outside an [**async function**](https://github.com/Kile/Pylondocs/blob/main/introduction.markdown#async-functions) (exceptions but I will come to that later)
+  - No code will work outside an [**async function**](https://github.com/Kile/Pylondocs/blob/main/introduction.markdown#async-functions) (exceptions but I will come to that later)

-  -To save and publish a script you need to click on **script and publish**.
+  - To save and publish a script you need to click on **script and publish**.
 If this action is not successfully made it deletes your last changes

 ## async functions